 The slaughtered carcass represents 58% of an Impala’s live weight which is between 22 to 44kg (between both male and female) – my personal statistics show an average carcass weight of 26.5kg.
 Rowland Ward minimum horn length is 23,625 inches with the South African Method minimum set at 23,500 inches – that is 59,70cm.
 SCI register at 54,000 points.

 Fritz is an avid hunter, writer and student of wildlife & outdoors.
+His writing has also been featured in Man Magnum Magazine – South Africa.

 Look out for more posts in the series by this author.